-Minimum Income Requirements for 2019 Tax Returns
+Minimum Income Requirements for 2020 Tax Returns

-Income Tax Filing Requirements for Tax Year 2019
+Income Tax Filing Requirements for Tax Year 2020

-Four factors determine whether you must file, and each circumstance has its own gross income threshold.
+Four factors determine if you must file and each circumstance has its own gross income threshold.
 The four factors are:

-- Whether you're married or single
+- If you're married or single

 - Your age